sarjann/WikiReader-rs/README.md

 The meta_directory is the place you want any indexing / file produced by this project to go.

+The field search_distance (default value of 1) is used to specify how far words from what you type can be to show up in search results.

 ## Usage

 You should be able to navigate with (currently a subset of vim bindings)